arifhamed/arifhamed.github.io/_pages/index.md

 got an iphone instead? too bad, i don't have one.

-think this homepage could be better? same. in fact, you can just leave comments almost anywhere in this website, you just need a github account.
+think this homepage could be better? same. in fact, you can just leave comments almost anywhere in this website.

 <span id="time">i can't get the latest update to this website smh</span>